ottomattas/llmlog/_refactor/docs/problem-generation.md

 This doc describes the dataset generator used to create propositional logic problem sets consumed by the runner.

+All commands below assume your working directory is the `_refactor/` project root (so the generator path is `scripts/generate_problems.py`).
+If you are running from the repo root, use `_refactor/scripts/generate_problems.py` instead.

 ### Legacy parity mode (compatibility target)
 - **Source of truth**: `_legacy/makeproblems.py` (while it exists)
 - **Requirement**: the generator can reproduce legacy outputs **byte-for-byte** (given the same seed and parameters), so we can change internals safely while keeping downstream code usable.